Looking for the ultimate must-see places & bucket list experiences in Europe? You’ve come to the right place!

 Barcelona is home to many of Gaudi’s colourful artworks.
 You can see Gaudi’s architecture around the city, some of the most famous being Park Guell, Casa Battlo and the Sagrada Familia.

-When you travel to Spain you have to factor in some time for wandering around Barcelona, looking for Gaudi’s artworks dotted around the city.
+When you travel to Spain you have to factor in a few days for wandering around Barcelona, looking for Gaudi’s artworks dotted around the city.

 Explore the Royal Alcazar of Seville